ubc-library-rc/gis-spatial-stories/content/dynamic-maps.md

 # Dynamic Maps
 {: .no_toc}

 Dynamic maps are interactive, allowing the user to reveal more information by zooming, clicking, and panning around.
-Dynamic, interactive narratives are not designed to be printed out.
+Such narratives are not designed to be printed out.
 Rather, they are hosted on the web, either by a local server or internet hosting platform.
+They can also be embedded in a website.
 This workshop will elaborate two kinds of dynamic maps you might find helpful to tell a spatial story: **Web maps** and **Narrative maps**.

 <details open markdown="block">
   <summary>
-    Table of contents
+    On this page:
   </summary>
   {: .text-delta }
  - TOC